vivaria/edisonrul.ing/docs/source/cards/i/iron-chain-dragon.md

 ### Card Rulings

-● Banishing monsters is part of the effect, not a cost.
+*   Banishing monsters is part of the effect, not a cost.
 It happens when the ① resolves.
-● If there are no "Iron Chain" monsters in your GY, you cannot activate the ①.
+*   If there are no "Iron Chain" monsters in your GY, you cannot activate the ①.
-●The ② is mandatory.
+*   The ② is mandatory.